 Atom is the smallest building block of an element – it can’t be further broken by any chemical process.
 Everything you see around yourself is made of trillions-of-trillions atoms.

 Atoms are so small that, it is not possible to see them with a powerful microscope.
 Only specialized microscopes (electron microscope) are able to zoom the atoms.

 An atom is composed of electrons, protons, and neutrons.
-Neutrons and protons are held together in the center of an atom called nucleus and electrons orbit around the atom at fixed distances called orbits or shells.
-All neutral atoms contain an equal number of electrons and protons.
+Neutrons and protons are held together in the center of an atom called nucleus.
+But, electrons orbit around atoms at fixed distances called orbits or shells.
+A neutral atom (without charge) contains an equal number of electrons and protons.

-There 118 different kinds of atoms based on the number of protons that builds 118 different elements.
+There 118 different kinds of atoms based on the number of protons, that builds 118 different elements.
 These elements are classified into “Periodic Table” on the basis of similarities between them.

-Hydrogen is a unique element containing only a proton in its nucleus and one electron orbiting around it.
-If electron is somehow removed from it than only proton will remain or you can say a proton is a positively charged hydrogen.
+Hydrogen is a unique element that contains only one proton in its nucleus, and one electron orbiting around it.
+If an electron is somehow removed from the hydrogen atom, then only one proton will remain there; you can say a proton is a positively charged hydrogen.

 History of Atom

-Different people came with different ideas and the atomic model was developing until it reached the present day model of the atom.
+Many people came with different ideas and the atomic model was developing until it reached the present day model of the atom.